 That’s why, when I teach, I have a firm rule: I need access to the classroom, in solitude, for at least 30 minutes before the students arrive.
-(Otherwise, I’m likely to blurt all kinds of things… usually extreme and unexpected, if you’re not ready for the panalopy of creative ideas that rush through my mind like high schoolers rushing to class before the “late” bell rings.)
+(Otherwise, I’m likely to blurt all kinds of things… usually extreme and unexpected.
+It can be confusing if you’re not ready for the panalopy of creative ideas that rush through my mind.
+The words can tumble out, sometimes a little scrambled, like high schoolers rushing to class before the “late” bell rings.)

 During my personal pre-class time, I give myself a “pep talk,” and use breathing techniques that would make Dr. Lamaze proud, to relax myself enough to teach.
 With the right mindset – or at least mental distance from “not good enough” self-talk – I can teach a great class with lots of student involvement.

 (Without exception, every class I’ve taught that fell flat… it’s because I wasn’t given that 30 minutes to prepare.)

 Creating art can be a similar issue for me and many other people.
 We may not have that visible audience, but when the initial spark of inspiration fades, the voice of the inner critic can be worse than any heckler in the classroom.

 (You know that student.
 She’s the one who sighs loudly and repeatedly.
 And, at the end of the class – when it’s too late to do anything about it -she tells you how deeply you’ve disappointed her, and how you really shouldn’t be teaching.
 Or making art.
 Or both.)